 Students will not be accepted for transfer into this course from other TCD courses or externally.
 If you wish, you can apply for admission to the first medical year of the five year undergraduate medicine degree programme by contacting the Academic Registry:

 Tel: + 353 1 896 4500

 Deferred applications to the medical course will not normally be accepted.

 The study at TCD webpage has a wealth of information for EU and Non EU students alike from admissions process, Fee’s, Accommodation, Scholarship awards and much more.

 All applicants must present an English language qualification.
 Accepted/Permitted English language qualifications can be found at the link below;

 Visit us at Trinity College Dublin

-The TCD Open Day is due to take place on Saturday 10 December 2016.
-The School of Medicine will be present and it will be a great chance to meet with current students, academic staff and see the facilities.
-There will be a number of informative talks taking place as well as Clinical Skills demonstrations throughout the day.
+The TCD Open Day takes place every December, pleae check the College website for further details.
+The School of Medicine presents and it is a great chance to meet with current students, academic staff and see the facilities.
+There are a number of informative talks as well as Clinical Skills demonstrations throughout the day.